THE PURPOSE OF STAGING

 It might seem counter-intuitive to spend money to get a house ready to sell, but the key is that the money you spend to stage your house is not a cost but an investment.
 What is the difference between a cost and an investment?
 A cost is money spent on something without any chance of recovering the money spent, but an investment is money spent that should return a profit.
 The goal of home staging is to make your house so desirable that it will sell quickly and for a higher price than it would have sold for without staging….and that means you will have MORE money in your pocket in the end.

-Transforming your house into a clean, calm, comfortable, and welcoming place by using a professional home staging service will help the prospective buyer imagine themselves living there….and when buyers see themselves living in a house is when they are ready to buy.
+Transforming your house into a clean, calm, comfortable, and welcoming place by using a professional home staging service to help your stage a house will help the prospective buyer imagine themselves living there.
+When buyers see themselves living in a house, that is when they are ready to buy.

 So yes, home staging does mean spending some money, but the cost is very reasonable and is always MUCH LESS than the first price reduction you will take if your home sits for months without selling!!